sisyphosloughs/photo-sidecar-cleaner/README.md

 #### Lightroom Classic

 > [!NOTE]
 > This procedure is only possible if you have configured Lightroom Classic to save metadata in XMP files.
 This is not the case by default.
 See [Metadata and XMP (Adobe Help)](https://helpx.adobe.com/lightroom-classic/help/metadata-basics-actions.html).
 As our [scenario shows](#why-can-there-be-orphaned-sidecar-files), it makes sense to enable the setting `Automatically write changes into XMP`.
-If you store metadata in the Lightroom catalog, you must search for the change manually: [
+If you store metadata in the Lightroom Classic catalog, you must search for the change manually: [
 Find missing photos (Adobe Help)](https://helpx.adobe.com/lightroom-classic/help/locate-missing-photos.html).

 1. Switch to Library mode.